1) Overview of Reverse Logistics in Detail

 You can’t help but regret your decision of buying the phone before checking in the offline store, and wonder if there’s a way you can return it and get your money back.
 If you’ve ever been there, we’re happy to inform you that yes, you can return your product.

 Be it due to a need that no longer exists, an unsatisfied product experience, or something else, if a customer wishes to return a product purchased from an eCommerce store, he can do so easily, thanks to reverse logistics mechanisms.
-Reverse logistics or returns management is a critical operation for any eCommerce business and is an essential part of ensuring a great customer experience.
+Reverse logistics or returns management in eCommerce is a critical operation for any business and is an essential part of ensuring a great customer experience.

 If you’re looking for some insight into eCommerce reverse logistics, how it works, how to optimize your business’ reverse logistics, etc. you’re in the right place.
 Join us as we dive deep into the concept and its basics.